whirlwin/web-project-seed/README.md

 1. Firstly, install gulp so it is available from the command line: `npm install -g gulp`

-2. Secondly, install all other dependencies: `npm install`
+2. Secondly, install all other dependencies: `npm install` from the `web-app` module

 ## Building